Updated 27 March 2018

-Joe Donovan is a 1st year student studying a Level 3 Business qualification, which is equivalent to 3 A-Levels.
+Joe Donovan is studying a Level 3 Business qualification, which is equivalent to 3 A-Levels.
 He hails from Kirkby Lonsdale and chose Kendal College mainly because of its reputation and links with employers & universities.

 AM: Why did you choose this course?